208 AppSec Tools

 Think of your application as a washing machine.

-Each security testing method examines a different aspect: the blueprints, the parts, the running machine, or protects it in real-time.
+Each security testing method examines a different aspect.

 Below you will find each category explained with its own washing machine analogy.